LPD Construction

 This photo shows the Big 10 area (as installed on the layout’s previous location) before the scenery was applied.
 It shows the 1X4 open-grid method, with cookie-cutter subroadbed from 1/2″ plywood.

-My roadbed is mostly cork, plus some new foam polymer variety (a mistake).
+My roadbed is mostly cork.
 North Yard is underlain with sheet craft foam, which I have found to be a far more economical method than cork, plus it looks better in yards.
 Track is basic Atlas code 100; I opted for cheap-and-easy, even if it’s not quite scale.
-Minimum curvature is 24″ radius.
+Minimum curvature is 24″ radius, although that’s only in a couple of older areas; all the new track is 30″ radius.
 Nearly all track switches are No. 6, which make for smoother, better-looking operation and gentler yard ladder tracks than No. 4’s.
 Powered switches use Atlas snap switch motors (some of the under-the-table variety).
 I utilize manual ground throws on many unpowered switches.

 As mentioned elsewhere, the control system is evolving.
 Generally, wiring was built as basic 2-controller block wiring, with a separate cab and control panel to operate North Yard.
 Leftover spools of twisted-pair telephone wire made the block wiring easy and inexpensive.
-However, I am now implementing Digital Command Control (DCC) on a limited basis.
-By installing a bypass switch on each control panel, I can change back and forth from DC to DCC.
-Of course, one must never mix the two, which is why I’m starting with DCC in my modern era only.
-As time and money allow, I *might* expand to other timeframes.
+However, I have converted to Digital Command Control (DCC).
+Running it through my existing control panel means I can operate standard DC when desired.
+Using a bypass switch on each control panel, I can change back and forth from DC to DCC.

 overview

-Here’s an overview of the middle section of the room.
+Above is an overview of the middle section of the room, as it existed up until November 2023.
 In the foreground is the back side of the Plainview/ tunnel 2 area.
 You can see the chipboard subroadbed and support.
 Later, I installed fascia here, as well as a backdrop, eclipsing this view.

 In the background, you can see the upper and lower levels of the layout.
 Denver North Yard is below, and Winter Park siding is above.
 You can see the aluminum channel that supports the upper level.
 The backdrop wasn’t quite complete at that time, but you can get an idea how it’s done.
 Also note how the actual (3-D) trees blend into the ones on the backdrop.
 The railroad’s grades are evident, especially when compared to the bottom-level yard section, which is essentially flat.
 In the foreground is Clay/Plainview siding.